 - Financial need

 Please be prepared to submit the following materials using the Google Form available here:

-- FINANCIAL NEED (100 words maximum): Please describe, if applicable, any other financial circumstances and how this scholarship will assist you financially.
+- FINANCIAL NEED: Please describe, if applicable, any other financial circumstances and how this scholarship will assist you financially.

 - LAW SCHOOL TRANSCRIPT (Unofficial permitted)